ubidzz/re-engineered-engintron-plugin-BETA/README.md

 You can SSH and run this /etc/nginx/ssl/build_nginx_ssl_vhosts.sh command to run the plugin to create/update/delete the domains crt, key, caboundle and conf files or the cronjob will do it for you automatically every 1 minute.

-It will delete all the SSL stuff first then rebuild all the installed SSL that is found in the httpd.conf file..
+It will delete all the SSL stuff first then rebuild all the installed SSL that is found in the httpd.conf file.
+This is to make sure that if any unstalled SSL or deleted SSL from the httpd.comf file is deleted from the nginx server.

 <b>Here is a output example from SSH</b><br>
 ├──Deleting all SSL stuff.....